Register now! Forgot password?

 • What are your predominant strengths and weaknesses?

 In addition to your personal qualities you need to know all job-related skills of yourself.
-For the job as a flight attendant (Steward / ess), it is absolutely crucial to know your competences in detail.
+For the job as a flight attendant Pilot, it is absolutely crucial to know your competences in detail.

 Answering these questions beforehand can perhaps also be useful later in the interview.